acidb/mobiscroll-docs/docs/javascript/eventcalendar/calendar-integrations/calendar-integrations.md

 ---
 sidebar_position: 13
 sidebar_label: Calendar integrations
-displayed_sidebar: angularSidebar
+displayed_sidebar: javascriptSidebar
 title: Third party calendar integration
 ---

-import GoogleMethods from '../_auto-generated/googlecalendar/methods.md';
+import GoogleMethods from '../../_auto-generated/googlecalendar/methods.md';
-import GoogleEvents from '../_auto-generated/googlecalendar/events.md';
+import GoogleEvents from '../../_auto-generated/googlecalendar/events.md';
-import GoogleOptions from '../_auto-generated/googlecalendar/options.md';
+import GoogleOptions from '../../_auto-generated/googlecalendar/options.md';
-import OutlookMethods from '../_auto-generated/outlookcalendar/methods.md';
+import OutlookMethods from '../../_auto-generated/outlookcalendar/methods.md';
-import OutlookEvents from '../_auto-generated/outlookcalendar/events.md';
+import OutlookEvents from '../../_auto-generated/outlookcalendar/events.md';
-import OutlookOptions from '../_auto-generated/outlookcalendar/options.md';
+import OutlookOptions from '../../_auto-generated/outlookcalendar/options.md';

-import CalIntInstall from '../../_shared/eventcalendar/cal-int-install.mdx';
+import CalIntInstall from '../../../_shared/eventcalendar/cal-int-install.mdx';
-import CalIntServer from '../../_shared/eventcalendar/cal-int-server.mdx';
+import CalIntServer from '../../../_shared/eventcalendar/cal-int-server.mdx';

 ## Overview

 The Calendar Integration is an optional plugin, that includes synchronization with your Google and Outlook calendar services.
 It can be installed and used with the Mobiscroll Event Calendar as described below.

 :::info
 Currently, the calendar integration plugins cannot be used in Chrome extensions, because the CSP rules do not allow loading scripts from 3rd party domains.
 :::

 ## Installing the Calendar Integration Plugin